raspberrypilearning/interactive-animation/en/step_7.md

 Choose one of these three methods to create a second sprite:
 + Duplicate your first sprite if you want multiples of the same sprite
-+ create a new sprite and copy over the first sprite's code
++ Create a new sprite and copy over the first sprite's code
-+ create a new sprite and start coding it from the beginning
++ Create a new sprite and start coding it from the beginning

 --- collapse ---
 ---